How to deal with angry customers: 4 conflict resolution tips

 october 2019 13 1

-4 tips on how to deal with angry customers
+4 tips for dealing with unhappy customers

 If you feel your temper rising, try some anger management exercises.
 For example, take a deep breath and slow your breathing.